kyrander/salary_market_analysis/README.md

 npm run dev
 ```

+**Important:** When starting the server, you'll be prompted to enter your OpenAI API key in the terminal.
+Simply paste or type your API key and press Enter.

-The server will run on [http://localhost:8080](http://localhost:8080) (or the port specified in your configuration).
+The server will run on [http://localhost:8080](http://localhost:8080).

 ### Client
 ```bash